tdincer/PPChallenge/README.md

-# PP Challenge
+# Optimizing Grid-scale Battery Trading Strategy

-The challenge consists of two parts:
+The problem consists of two parts:

 1) Prediction of the hourly electricity price for the last day of the data,
 2) Finding the optimal charge/discharge setting to maximize the trading revenue.

 ## 1. Forecasting Problem